 Sicily offers the most exciting of all the Wine regions in Italy.
 Why?
 Well it is the largest Island in the Mediterranean sea and as such the land has a myriad of maritime influences as well as extreme altitudes and thermal amplitudes and finally Winds blowing over from Africa or the North.
 The native varietals are not transferable and the jewel in the Crown is the wines of Etna which are phenomenally interesting and unique and know globally sought after.
 Colonized by Phoenicians, Greeks, Carthaginians, Normans and finally by Giuseppe Garibaldi bringing it into unified Italy in in 1860.
 No country this size has had more influences to bear on on it that Sicily.
 These influences are so pronounced today in the food, the people and the fascinating mix of incredible sights all bound within this 1000 miles of coastline.
 Make no mistake, Sicily is a country to its own and in such it deserves to be a destination of its own.
 Robertson wine tours can plan your Sicilian wine tour and combine this with culinary tours and cooking classes and more importantly with cultural and archaeological sights that are too numerous to name.
 Any wine and culinary themed vacation to Sicily needs time.
 Don’t try too see or do too much. you can return.
 In Sicily less is more.
 It is our ethos at Robertson wine tours not to try to squeeze too much into a holiday.
 Sicily is enormous, the driving and roads are not some comforting so really don’t self drive, if you are looking for peace and tranquillity then let us deal with the logistics and driving so you can sit back and enjoy this incredible place.
-After 6 years in Pulgia and Basilicata we have made Sicily our base of operations in Europe while keeping Uruguay in South America, We cannot imagine imagine living anywhere else.
+After 6 years in Pulgia and Basilicata we have made Sicily our base of operations in Europe.
+We cannot imagine living anywhere else.
 Hopefully you can see how enamoured we are with Sicily, There is nowhere like it and and wine and food experience in Sicily is something everyone should experience once in their lifetime.

 Perhaps the most exciting wine region in Italy.
 The largest, most interesting and beautiful in the Mediterranean Sea.